 - A. Framing Members, General: Comply with ASTM C 754 for conditions indicated. - 1.
 Steel Sheet Components: Comply with ASTM C 645 requirements for metal unless otherwise indicated. - 2.
-Protective Coating: ASTM A 653/A 653M, G40, hot-dip galvanized unless otherwise indicated. - B. Studs and Tracks: ASTM C 645. - 1.
-Steel Studs and Tracks: - a.
-Minimum Base-Metal Thickness: 0.0329 inch. - b.
-Depth: 3-5/8 inches, unless noted otherwise.
+Protective Coating: ASTM C645; ASTM A653/A653M, G40; or coating with equivalent corrosion resistance.
+Galvannealed products are unacceptable. - B. Studs and Tracks: ASTM C645.
+Use either conventional steel studs and tracks or embossed, highstrength steel studs and tracks.

-- C. Slip-Type Head Joints: Provide the following: - 1.
+- 1. Steel Studs and Tracks: - a.
+Minimum Base-Steel Thickness: 0.0329 inch. - b.
+Depth: As indicated on Drawings. - 2.
+Embossed, High Strength Steel Studs and Tracks: Roll-formed and embossed with surface deformations to stiffen the framing members so that they are structurally comparable to conventional ASTM C645 steel studs and tracks. - a.
+Minimum Base-Metal Thickness: As required to be structurally equivalent to 0.0329 inch steel studs and tracks. - b.
+Depth: As indicated on Drawings. - C. Slip-Type Head Joints: Provide the following: - 1.
 Single Long-Leg Runner System: ASTM C 645 top runner with 2-inch-deep flanges in thickness not less than indicated for studs, installed with studs friction fit into top runner and with continuous bridging located within 12 inches of the top of studs to provide lateral bracing. - D. Flat Strap and Backing Plate: Steel sheet for blocking and bracing in length and width indicated. - 1.
 Minimum Base-Metal Thickness: 0.0329 inch. - E. Cold-Rolled Channel Bridging: Steel, 0.0538-inch minimum base-metal thickness, with minimum 1/2-inch-wide flanges. - 1.
 Depth: 1-1/2 inches. - 2.
 Clip Angle: Not less than 1-1/2 by 1-1/2 inches, 0.068-inch-thick, galvanized steel.